Penguins molting at Hut Point, near McMurdo Station with cross and sea ice in the background

 Age

-While I expected the majority of people on station to be in their 20s or early 30s like myself, I think the average age during my season in 2019-2020 must have been closer to late 30s to mid 40s.
+While I expected the majority of people on station to be in their 20s or early 30s like myself, I think the average age during my first season in 2019-2020 must have been closer to late 30s to mid 40s.

 But overall, there are people of all ages down on the ice.